-One killer product could send your profits into stratosphere, but you’ll need a diverse range of products if you want to have a long term business plan.
+One killer product could send your profits into the stratosphere, but you’ll need a diverse range of products if you want to have a long-term business plan.
 There are very few companies in the world who are able to make just one item and be a success.
 As soon as you’ve finalised one product, look at what your next one will be.

 The same goes for a service you might provide.
 Even if it’s just about perfect right now, you should always be looking to tweak it and make subtle improvements so it stays at the forefront of what’s relevant.

 On your own brain

 You’re most likely the brainchild behind your company’s success, but you’ll be holding it back if you’re relying solely on yourself to kick the company forward.
 The idea of the genius, all creative CEO is a pretty big myth that needs to be busted.
 You’ll be much better served if you bring other talented minds on board and share the responsibility for the future of your company with others.